"We all benefit when we unplug and connect... practicing these 4 steps is about doing it, not perfecting it." – Jamie Wilson Murray

 Most mornings on the trip we had to get up early to be able to explore all we had on our list.
 Making a point of being grateful for health and the opportunity to explore another day.
 “Every day is a good day when you can put your two feet on the floor.”
 This is one of my favorite quotes from my wise grandmother.

 Take time alone.
 When traveling with family it can be challenging to get me time.
-Traveling from Interlaken to Chur was a 5 hour train journey and I began to realize we all might benefit from creating some physical space.
-Asked my 11 year old if she would like to spread out and stretch in the seats next to us.
+Traveling from Interlaken to Chur was a 5-hour train journey and I began to realize we all might benefit from creating some physical space.
+I asked my 11-year-old if she would like to spread out and stretch in the seats next to us.
 She was delighted as she’d spent the past 7 days glued to us.
 When we share space we need alone time as well to recharge and collect our thoughts.
 Make time to sit and take in the space around you.

 The themes that emerged from the trip; walking, water, gratitude and tune in all can be replicated back in our Jersey City world.
 It may take a different kind of awareness to cultivate and practice.
 It begins with the awareness of noticing how we feel in this moment.
 For me remembering how awesome I felt when I experienced the benefits of our trip.
 Realizing that I wanted to take these steps and integrate them into my daily life in Jersey City.